 Satori eliminates the risk of data breaches due to over privileged user access to customer data.
 In addition, Satori also helps you meet security and compliance requirements for customer data in days.

 Improve security while increasing productivity for both admins and end-users.

-Selecting a Data Store
+2 - Setup a Data Store

-Connecting your data store to Satori is a simple and straight forward task.
+Connecting your data store to Satori is a simple and straightforward task.
 The first thing that you need to do is select the data store type that you want to connect to Satori.

 Adding a Data Store to Satori

 Perform the following steps to add your first data store to Satori:

 - Go to Satori, select the Data Stores view and click the PLUS button.

 - Now select the data store of your choice.